gvwilson/thirdbit/src/fiction/eimin/index.md

 Coriandel, Ossisswe, Armaq: he knew them all.
 Oh,
 and he had been as far as Darp in the north and Thind to the east.
-He and his father could have been rich by now if they had been willing to settle down, but no, that wasn't for them.
+He and his father Balwir could have been rich by now if they had been willing to settle down, but no, that wasn't for them.
 Who could imagine being stuck in one place after life on the road?
 It would be like prison.